gresh113/bionimine/LISCENCE.md

 "Bionicle", "LEGO®", and all associated names, designs and trademarks are the intellectual property of The Lego Group.
 This project is a fan work, and not endorsed or supported by The Lego Group in any way, shape or form.

-All code and assets was created by myself, Gresh113, unless otherwise specified, and fall under the following liscence:
+All code and assets were created by myself, Gresh113, unless otherwise specified, and fall under the following liscence:

 The MIT License (MIT) Copyright (c) 2020 Gresh113